Social Impact 2019-2020

 Temporary Accommodation To Secure Housing

 We helped 1 resident to move from temporary accommodation to secure housing.
 To do this, we invested £1,890 and achieved £8,019 of Social Impact, a ratio of 1:8,019.

 We generated £1,172,859 of social impact in the financial year of 2019/20.

 We invested £52,328.93 into getting residents into employment, apprenticeships, supporting resident groups and associations, youth clubs, volunteering opportunities, social groups and providing access to the Internet.

 By committing this investment in the community, every £1 invested generated £22.41 of social value.

 Social Value is the term used to describe the extra value created when we deliver a service contract which has a wider community or public benefit.

-How Does Estuary Measure Social Value?
+How Do We Measure Social Value?